Coding-Headache/CppD/week7/README.md

 NICE!!

 ### Using This Project.
 In order to use this project, clone it and delete week7.cpp, then rename week7_ORIGINAL.cpp and enjoy the hunt.

+## Lorenz Machine Application - CREDIT TASK
+This is the credit task for this week.
+Being provided with a buggy version of a Lorenz machine application we were to debug the code for assessment.
+The original buggy version is labelled as Lorenz_ORIGINAL and the final version is labelled Lorenz_FINAL.